 Our report, IL Count Me In 2020 Executive Summary and Recommendations for 2030, shares our initial findings, the challenges our state faced in receiving an accurate count, and recommendations for a successful 2030 Census count and beyond.
 Download the report here.

 Every 10 years, the United States counts the people in this country.
 We call this process the Census.
 Everyone counts – babies, children, teens, adults, older adults.

 Why does the Census matter to me?

 Illinois receives $20 billion in federal funding through U.S. Census data.
 This funding is important as it supports vital programs such as Medicaid, highways, and programs that help low-income households, rural communities, and communities of color.
-If Illinoisans are not counted during the upcoming 2020 Census, fewer resources will come to the state.
+If Illinoisans were not counted during the 2020 Census, fewer resources would come to the state.